 Oakville's Ecological Footprint

-Oakville's eco-footprint was measured in 2009 by Anielski Management Inc. as approximately nine global hectares (gha) per capita — 25 per cent larger than the Canadian average of 7.1 gha per capita, and significantly higher than the threshold for global sustainability of 1.8 gha per capita.
+Oakville's eco-footprint was measured in 2015 and was found to be 9.1 global hectares (gha) per capita — 25 per cent larger than the Canadian average of 7.1 gha per capita, and significantly higher than the threshold for global sustainability of 1.8 gha per capita.

 What does our ecological footprint tell us about our town?